Murder of Maria Ladenburger: Reactions

 ARD's news programme Tagesschau did not report the case in its main edition on 3 December, claiming it was of only "regional significance" and that "the special protection for juveniles" would apply in this case.
 Public broadcaster ZDF had carried the story.
 The reasons for not reporting it were subjected to criticism.
 Stern magazine wrote that they had given an "absurd" explanation for their "ignorance".
-Two days later, ARD magazine Tagesthemen started to report about the case after public pressure.
+Two days later, ARD magazine Tagesthemen started to report the case.
 When chancellor Angela Merkel was questioned about the case during the programme, she stated: "If the fact should prove true that an Afghan refugee is responsible, then we should absolutely condemn this, exactly as in the case of any other murderer, and we should clearly name this."
-ARD announced their intent to engage a "quality manager" henceforth to deal with the growing public criticism of their decisions.
+ARD announced their intent to engage a "quality manager" henceforth to deal with the public criticism of their decisions.

 On 15 December 2016, the German Minister for the Interior, Thomas de Maizière blamed Greece for not releasing an international arrest warrant in the case.
 Die Zeit reported in 2016 that Greece had announced "that the fingerprints and personal details of the man had been stored in the European Eurodac system since his arrival in Greece in 2013."
 The report was confirmed by Welt.
 Furthermore, Deutsche Welle reported that "this data was available to all European security authorities."
 Several German politicians, among them Boris Palmer (The Greens) and Thomas Strobl (CDU), Minister of the Interior of Baden-Württemberg, demanded better checks on the age of unaccompanied minors in reaction to reports that the perpetrator was probably not underage.
 Strobl demanded an examination of the bone age (x-ray of the wrist) to clarify the age of alleged minors.
 Strobl also demanded common European criminal records.

 In 2018, the Süddeutsche Zeitung noted the murder of Maria Ladenburger was included among the list of cases of German women, including Mia Valentin and Mireille B, killed by asylum seekers in social media discussions about refugees from Muslim countries, and the right to asylum and deportations.